noaione/yuusha-shoukan-ln/sources/v11/chapter2.md

 After Eden-san left, Alice and I spent our time together only with each other again, leisurely looking after the store.

 [Fuhehe...
 One white gold coin, two white gold coins... so many...
-Fuhe—— Fugyaaahhh?!]
+Fuhe——Fugyaaahhh?!]

 [You really are...]